DARMA-tasking/vt/docs/md/collection.md

 \subsubsection collection-collective-vs-rooted Collective vs. Rooted

-The function `vt::makeCollection<T>()` will create a collective (non-rooted) collection.
-Alternatively, one may call `vt::makeCollectionRooted<T>()` to construct a rooted collection.
-In this case, only a single rank should invoke `vt::makeCollectionRooted<T>()` (and the proxy is returned to a single rank).
-However, after waiting for construction, all ranks will know internally about the collection and have constructed the proper collection elements based on the user's insertion specification and corresponding mapping function.
+The function `vt::makeCollection<T>()` will create a collection in a collective fashion, meaning it must be called in tandem on all nodes.
+Alternatively, one may call `vt::makeCollectionRooted<T>()` to construct a rooted collection, which is invoked only on a single rank. (and the proxy is returned to a single rank).
+After waiting for construction, elements will have been constructed on their appropriate ranks, and the provided collection proxy will be usable on any rank it's sent to.

 \subsubsection collection-bounds-insertion Bounds and Insertion

-For collections without dynamic membership at runtime, one must call `.bounds(my_range)` to specify the bounds in each dimension for the collection.
-Then, the user can specify how insertions should happen during construction.
+For collections without dynamic membership at runtime, one must call `.bounds(my_range)` to specify the bounds in each dimension for the collection or specify exactly one bulk insertion range (`.bulkInsert(my_range_1)`), where `my_range_1` will be the assumed bounds for the collection.
+Bulk insertion is one such way to specify how insertions should happen during construction.
 The `.bulkInsert()` method (with no parameter) tells the runtime to insert all collection elements within the bounds using the mapping function to determine placement.
 The user can also specify specific ranges to bulk insert using `.bulkInsert(my_range_1)` with a parameter (this can be called multiple times).
-As a shortcut, if the user does not specify bounds explicitly, instead calling `.bulkInsert(my_range_1)` once, `my_range_1` will be the assumed bounds for the collection.

 For collective collection constructions, one may also use list insertion (`.listInsert(my_index_list)`) to specify non-contiguous lists of indices that